NishikiChisato/Lua-notes/notes/hashtable.md

 - `array` and `node` field are consecutive, without another field gap into them.
 Since this design, we can iterate array part and node part of table by using the same index(in `luaH_next` function).

 - `lsizenode` is the ceil of log2 to size of node array, namely, `ceil(log2(node size))`.
-  - Furthermore, the capasity(space allocated by allocator) of hash part is always the power of 2, and the capasity of array part is also the power of 2.
+  - Furthermore, the capacity(space allocated by allocator) of hash part is always the power of 2, and the capacity of array part is also the power of 2.
-  - The capasity of hash part can be calculated by `2^(lsizenode)`
+  - The capacity of hash part can be calculated by `2^(lsizenode)`

 - `alimit` do not represent the actually size(or real size) of array part.
 We can consider it as a **hint**, with which we can quickly check whether a integer index exist in array part of not.
-  - The capasity of array part is **the smallest power of 2 but greater than `alimit`**, which is done by `luaH_realasize`.
+  - The capacity of array part is **the smallest power of 2 but greater than `alimit`**, which is done by `luaH_realasize`.
   - If we explicitly call `setrealasize` marco, `alimit` is going to represent real size of array part. **Note that it will happen only when we call `setlimittosize`**.
   - For other case, `alimit` may be set to other value to represent a 'false positive' boundary of array pary(a hint).